How to Clean a Black Granite Sink: Easy Tips for a Lasting Shine

 Knowing what not to do is just as important as knowing what to do.

-• Avoid Abrasive Cleaners: Say no to steel wool, abrasive scouring pads, and powdered cleaners like Comet or Ajax.
+Avoid Abrasive Cleaners: Moreover, Skip steel wool, scouring pads, or powdered cleaners like Comet and Ajax.
 They can scratch and dull the surface.

-• Stay Away from Harsh Chemicals: Bleach, ammonia, strong acids (like lemon juice), and other harsh chemicals can damage the resin and the sealer on the sink.
+Stay Away from Harsh Chemicals: In addition, Do not use bleach, ammonia, or strong acids such as lemon juice.
+These can damage the resin and weaken the sealer.

 Restoring a Dull Finish